Spiking Neural Networks for Continuous Control via End-to-End Model-Based Learning: Results

-Replacing the LIF neurons with adaptive LIF (ALIF) units further enhances performance (see \autoref{sec:adaptive_lif}).
+Replacing the standard LIF neurons with adaptive LIF (ALIF) units further enhances performance (see \autoref{sec:adaptive_lif} and \ref{sec:snn_ablation}).
 Our ALIF neurons incorporate two key mechanisms: I) a linearly decaying threshold to force spiking behavior and II) an adaptive component that increases with recent activity and gradually relaxes back to baseline.
 This mechanism provides dual benefits: it enables previously inactive neurons to re-engage in encoding and learning, and it prevents persistent overactivation of units during long episodes.
 Together, these dynamics facilitate better credit assignment over time and help stabilize network activity during training and inference.

-We also observe performance gains from introducing latent-space compression between the spiking layers (see \autoref{sec:reducing_parameters}).
-This method reduces the dimensionality of the latent representation passed between network stages, freeing up capacity to increase the number of spiking neurons per layer while maintaining a fixed parameter budget.
-In our best-performing models, compressed architectures used 2048 spiking neurons per layer and a 64-dimensional latent bottleneck, compared to 512-neuron layers in the uncompressed case.
-Both models have roughly the same number of learned parameters overall.
+We also observe clear benefits from introducing latent-space compression between the spiking layers (see \autoref{sec:reducing_parameters} and \ref{sec:snn_ablation}).
+This method reduces the dimensionality of inter-layer representations, enabling substantially wider spiking layers at a fixed parameter budget.
+In our best-performing compressed architecture, the full Pred-Control SNN with 2048 spiking neurons per layer and a 64-dimensional latent bottleneck clearly exceeds the performance of uncompressed models with similar parameter counts.
+The same model shows comparable performance to the large baseline, despite having \emph{14$\times$} fewer parameters.
+While removing compression yields marginal absolute gains in some metrics, this comes at a dramatic increase in model size, indicating that compression provides an overall favorable performance–efficiency trade-off.
 We hypothesize that the higher neuron count improves precision in encoding and decoding continuous-valued signals, while the compression enforces a compact, task-relevant representation that aids generalization.
+A detailed quantitative comparison is provided in \autoref{sec:snn_ablation}.

 Taken together, our ablations show that each component, learnable time constants, adaptive thresholds, and latent compression, offers a clear performance benefit.
 Their contributions are complementary: time constant learning mitigates sensitivity to initialization, ALIF neurons enhance credit assignment, and compression improves spiking representation efficiency under parameter constraints.
 These findings support our design choice to combine all three in the final architecture.